-Things To Do in Inverary, Argyll
+Things To Do in Inveraray, Argyll

 There is a wealth of activities available in the local area making us an ideal destination for a range of events from activity holidays with family and friends to corporate away days and team building events.Perhaps you fancy an afternoon fishing in the loch, or playing a few rounds of golf.Pack your walking boots anddiscover the stunning surrounding landscape by foot.
-Or test your sea legs by hiring a boat for the day and enjoying views of Inverary from out on the water.
+Or test your sea legs by hiring a boat for the day and enjoying views of Inveraray from out on the water.

 Here’s our selection of the best activities on offer:

-Keen walkers will be spoilt for choice in Inverary.
+Keen walkers will be spoilt for choice in Inveraray.
 Walk up to the 18th century watch tower (known as Dun-na-Cuaich) in the castle grounds, which takes from one to three hours from the hotel and back, depending on which route you take.
 Or walk out to the Dubh Loch, which takes around two hours.
 Maps are available at reception.
 Free and suitable for all.
 Sturdy footwear essential!

 Please see walking maps here.

 Loch Fyne was formed around 10000 years ago when glaciers retreated and rising sea levels flooded the lower reaches of Glen Fyne.
 It’s the longest and deepest of Scotland’s many sea lochs, and it’s seafood-rich.
 Loch Fyne and the nearby Loch Awe are renowned for large stocks of fish including Wild Brown Trout (British Record), Rainbow Trout, Salmon and Monster Pike - increasing your chances of landing your supper!